freddiehaddad/tetris/README.md

 — *said no one ever, not even [the creator of Tetris himself](https://youtu.be/6YhkkyXydNI?si=jbVwfNtfl5yFh9Gk&t=674).*

-Considering the sheer size of the franchise and range of players coming from all sorts of niches and previous game version the *"Super Rotation System"* [gets its job done](https://www.youtube.com/watch?v=dgt1kWq2_7c)™, but it does not change the fact that it was *the* mechanic I thought about redoing when thinking about this project.
+Considering the sheer size of the franchise and range of players coming from all sorts of niches and previous game version the official *Super Rotation System* ['gets its job done'](https://www.youtube.com/watch?v=dgt1kWq2_7c)™ - nevertheless it was *the* mechanic I wanted to redo even before starting this project.

 <details>

 <summary> Creating a Rotation System. </summary>

-To summarize, my personal problems with SRS were:
+My personal gripes with SRS are:

 - The system is not symmetric.
   - Symmetric pieces can look exactly the same in different rotation states, **[but have different behaviour](https://blog.battlefy.com/how-accidental-complexity-harms-the-tetris-community-93311461b2af)**.